stoplightio/spectral/docs/guides/4e-recommended.md

   operation-operationId-unique: off
 ```

-The example above will run all of the rules defined in the `spectral:oas` ruleset (rather than the default behavior that runs only the recommended ones), with one exception - we turned `operation-operationId-unique` off.
+The example above runs all of the rules defined in the `spectral:oas` ruleset (rather than the default behavior that runs only the recommended ones), with one exception; `operation-operationId-unique` is set to off.

 ### Enabling Rules

 Sometimes you might want to apply a limited number of rules from another ruleset.
 To do this, use the `extends` property with `off` as the second argument.
-This will avoid running any rules from the extended ruleset as they will all be disabled.
+This avoids running any rules from the extended ruleset as they will all be disabled.
 Then you can pick and choose which rules you would like to enable.

 ```yaml
 extends: [[spectral:oas, off]]